sebastianvogel/yuma-server/README.md

 Build
 -----
-YUMA Server is built with Ant.
-Use the default 'create-war' target to build the .war file.
+YUMA Server is built with Maven.
+To generate the webapp use target "install".
+To generate the wadl-File for the API run maven with the "com.sun.jersey.contribs:maven-wadl-plugin:generate" target

 After Deployment
 ----------------